Unlikely Group Trains Service Dogs for Veterans

 Planning Fund Raisers

 Foster homes are always needed for our PAWS-in-training.
 Please contact us for more...

 Patriot PAWS Service Dogs is deeply grateful to the brave men and women who fight for our freedom.
 We work diligently to honor America’s finest.
-If you are a veteran in need of assistance and are interested in receiving a service dog application, please download the service dog assistance application in PDF format.
+If you are a veteran in need of assistance and are interested in receiving a mobility assistance service dog application, please click on the blue button at the bottom of this page to download the application in PDF...